Our Members Say

 We were not disappointed by our stay here, our room was bright and spacious and looked like a hotel room with a TV in the room.
 Everything was spotless.
 There was free wi-fi in the room and a laptop for guests in the sitting room.

-The guesthouse was opened in 2006 by 5 sisters, who made this old house, which used to be a fisherman´s hut, into a beautiful guesthouse.
+The guesthouse was opened on the 06.06.06 by 5 sisters, who made this old house, which used to be a fisherman´s hut, into a beautiful guesthouse.
 And it shows that it has a woman´s (women´s) touch.
-Kudos to them :D
+Kudos to them :)

 There are 10 double rooms and 1 single room at Bjarmaland.
 The price for a double room was ISK 12.400.
 We had our duvets with us, but found the price to be fair, so we left them in the car.
 The price for a double room without duvets (if you bring your sleeping bag) was ISK 7.000, which is a very good price.

-Although I didn´t make use of this then I saw washing machines in a seperate room by the hotel entrance.
+Although I didn´t make use of this then I saw washing machines in a separate room by the hotel entrance.
 And there is a kitchen with cooking facilities.

 I add more photos in a travelogue here.